-This article takes an in-depth look at Ripple, the fourth most valuable digital asset, its core areas of business, and – most importantly for prospective investors – the advantages and disadvantages which can answer the question: Should I buy Ripple?
+This article takes an in-depth look at Ripple, its core areas of business, and – most importantly for prospective investors – the advantages and disadvantages which can answer the question: Should I buy Ripple?

 After being heckled down by the United States Securities and Exchanges Commission (SEC) on December 21 2020 for selling the XRP token as an unregistered security, Ripple plunged from the opening day trading price of $0.556 to close December 31 2020 with a price of $0.2198.
 In the process, XRP lost 60.4676% of its price in the space of just ten days.